 - The federally-funded TRIO Student Support Services Program completed its first year in the new funding cycle, and it exceeded all program goals: 135 students participated, with 87.22% achieving good academic standing, a persistence rate of 86.43%, and a graduation rate of 68.97%.
 Twenty SSS students graduated in May 2016.

-- The state-funded Displaced Homemakers Program continues to be recognizedfor its excellent programming and services to clients.
-Seventy-nine clients are currently participating: 12 are enrolled in OCC credit courses; 7 are enrolled in Kean Ocean; and 1 is at Stockton University.
-Twelve clients completed or are entering short-term CPE training programs, including pharmacy technician, bookkeeping, medical assistant, certified home aide, patient care technician, and medical coder.
+- The state-funded Displaced Homemakers Program continues to be recognized for its excellent programming and services to clients.
+Seventy-nine clients are currently participating: 12 are enrolled in OCC credit courses; 7 are enrolled in Kean Ocean, and 1 is at Stockton University.
+Twelve clients completed or are entering short-term CPE training programs, including pharmacy technicians, bookkeeping, medical assistant, certified home aide, patient care technician, and medical coders.

 - Registration and Records has sent out over 10,000 transcripts through the National Student Clearinghouse to date this academic year; 57% were sent electronically.

 During the fall 2016 semester, 150 students were inducted into OCC’s Tau Iota Chapter of Phi Theta Kappa, the International Honor Society for two-year colleges.